- NAME: Garrett Morgan

 The first black man in Cleveland to own a car, Morgan worked on his mechanical skills and developed a friction drive clutch.
 Then, in 1923, he created a new kind of traffic signal, one with a warning light to alert drivers that they would need to stop, after witnessing a carriage accident at a particularly problematic intersection in the city.
 Morgan quickly acquired patents for his traffic signal—a rudimentary version of the modern three-way traffic light—in the United States, Britain and Canada, but eventually sold the rights to General Electric for $40,000.

 Outside of his inventing career, Morgan diligently supported the African-American community throughout his lifetime.
 He was a member of the newly formed National Association for the Advancement of Colored People, was active in the Cleveland Association of Colored Men, donated to Negro colleges and opened an all-black country club.
-Additionally, in 1920, he launched the African-American newspaper the Cleveland Call (later named the Call and Post).

 profile name: Garrett Morgan profile occupation: